wokwi/wokwi-docs/docs/parts/wokwi-ir-remote.md

 ---
-title: wokwi-ir-receiver Reference
+title: wokwi-ir-remote Reference
-sidebar_label: wokwi-ir-receiver
+sidebar_label: wokwi-ir-remote
 ---

 38KHz infrared remote with 20 function keys.
 Use together with the [IR Receiver module](wokwi-ir-receiver).